BYUCS452F2020/Small-Business-Platform/README.md

 $ docker-compose exec db psql --help
 ```

-If you need to restart the DB, you can run the following
+If you need to blow away the entire DB, you can run the following command.
+When you re-run `docker-compose up`, the DB will be re-created.

 ```bash
 $ docker volume ls